Page 6 - Foreign Investor Guide - Hawaii

 IS AN EXCEPTION FROM WITHHOLDING:

-For more information on these taxes, please call
+For more information on these taxes, please call the

+appropriate departments or visit their website.
 No withholding is required under the following

 circumstances: